|

 4.

-My child is going away to college.
-What kind of computer should I buy them?
 We recommend a very portable laptop, to make it easy for them to take their computer with them to the library or to class.
 A big, heavy multi-media notebook will just stay on the desk, limiting its usefulness.
-For brands, we recommend Dell, Gateway or Sony.
-IBM/Lenovo Thinkpads are very good machines, but a little more expensive.
+For brands, we recommend Dell, HP or Lenovo.
 Also, you should strongly consider buying an Apple MacBook – many colleges today are operating-system agnostic, and since most of the software your student will need is available in both Mac and Windows versions, and the files are compatible, a Mac may be a very good choice.
 In general, they are more reliable and less virus-prone than PCs.

 Back To Top